 - Most beans including lima, Italian, pole, broad, fava, navy, pinto, snow peas, garbanzo, lentils, and dried beans and peas

 - Certain fresh fruits including ripe bananas, citrus fruits, papaya, red plums, raspberries, kiwi, and pineapple

 - Soups made from meat extracts or bouillon (not homemade broth)

 - Cultured dairy products, sour cream, buttermilk, yogurt

 Natural Remedies for Headaches.

-Using Natural remedies are a much better choice as Headaches are not something you want to live with all the time.
+Using Natural remedies is a much better choice as Headaches are not something you want to live with all the time.
 Hopefully some of the above will help ease your pain.
 So….can stress cause headaches?
 The answer is YES it can, relieving your stress will definitely relieve and even eliminate your headaches.

 Remember if you are on any medications please see your health practitioner before changing your regime.